vackosar/vackosar.github.io/when-is-the-end-of-current-quarter.md

 <br>
 <br>
 <br>
-Are your employees isolated and not belonging?
-Automate weekly video-calls for your group to: increase belonging, support idea cross-pollination, & reduce isolation!
+Are your colleagues and friends isolated and not belonging?
+Automate weekly one-on-one video-calls for your group to: increase belonging, support idea cross-pollination, & reduce isolation!
 Try <a href="https://quizrecall.com">RandomMeets now</a>!